miking-lang/miking/README.md

   in Futhark.
 * Matching on sequences within accelerated code is limited to patterns of the form `[h] ++ t`.
+* A higher-order function (a term of arrow type) cannot be:
+  * Stored in a sequence
+  * The result of a match-expression
+  * Used as the accumulator of a fold

 In addition, the accelerated AST must be properly annotated with types.
 The types are needed in the Futhark AST, and they are also needed to generate the